etiamz/optiscope/README.md

  - van Oostrom, Vincent.
 "Explicit substitution for graphs."
 Nieuwsbrief van de Nederlandse Vereniging voor Theoretische Informatica 9 (2005): 34-39.
  - Hassan, Abubakar, Ian Mackie, and Shinya Sato.
 "Compilation of interaction nets."
 Electronic Notes in Theoretical Computer Science 253.4 (2009): 73-90.
  - Hassan, Abubakar, Ian Mackie, and Shinya Sato.
 "An implementation model for interaction nets." arXiv preprint arXiv:1505.07164 (2015).
- - Biernacka, Małgorzata, Witold Charatonik, and Tomasz Drab.
-"A simple and efficient implementation of strong call by need by an abstract machine."
-Proceedings of the ACM on Programming Languages 6.ICFP (2022): 109-136.

 For readers unfamiliar with interaction nets, we recommend the originall Lafont's paper:
  - Lafont, Yves.
 "Interaction nets."
 Proceedings of the 17th ACM SIGPLAN-SIGACT symposium on Principles of programming languages.
 1989.